Toggle Side Panel

 Farm Composting Practices Evolution

-Tony discussed the evolution of composting practices on farms, highlighting the move from compost teas to compost extracts due to consistency and oxygen maintenance challenges.
-He emphasized the economic and environmental benefits of using compost, including its high nutrient content and ability to support soil health.
-Tony shared a successful case study of a dairy farmer, Reggie Davis, who significantly increased compost production and reduced reliance on conventional fertilizers.
-He also explored the potential applications of compost in cropping and grazing operations, suggesting that compost teas could help reduce the need for chemical sprays in cereal crops.
+Tony discusses the evolution of composting practices on farms, highlighting the move from compost teas to compost extracts due to consistency and oxygen maintenance challenges.
+He emphasizes the economic and environmental benefits of using compost, including its high nutrient content and ability to support soil health.
+Listen to Tony’s story about Reggie Davis.

 Systems Approach in Sustainable Farming

-Tony discussed the importance of a systems approach in farming, emphasizing that compost is just one component among multiple management decisions needed for success.
+Tony discusses the importance of a systems approach in farming, emphasizing that compost is just one component among multiple management decisions needed for success.
 He shared a case study of a farm where improving drainage, using effluent water strategically, and planting multi-species mix were key to achieving positive results, rather than relying solely on compost application.
-Tony also addressed questions about compost pricing, explaining that while commercial compost can cost around $215 per tonne, farmers can make their own compost for approximately $20 per tonne by using available organic waste streams, though dairy farmers have an advantage due to readily available raw materials.

 Compost Tea vs Extracts Process

 Tony explained the differences between compost tea and extracts, noting that tea involves adding foods and aerating the mixture, while extracts use a larger volume of compost without added foods.
-He described the process of creating extracts, including the use of a vibrating screen and additional drum filtration.
-Tony also discussed the role of EM (Effective Microbes) in stabilizing compost tea and extracts, explaining how it helps maintain an aerobic environment and prevent anaerobic conditions.
+Tony also discusses the role of EM (Effective Microbes) in stabilizing compost tea and extracts, explaining how it helps maintain an aerobic environment.

-Tony shared his experience using compost extracts on a wheat crop, noting that while the treatment showed promising results, the trial was complicated by sheep grazing the plot during a dry year.
+Tony shares his experience using compost extracts on a wheat crop, noting that while the treatment showed promising results, the trial was complicated by sheep grazing the plot during a dry year.
 He explained the benefits of both worm composting and traditional composting, highlighting that worm composting can be simpler but requires more attention to pathogen management.
-Tony also detailed the timeline for their commercial composting process, explaining that they are transitioning to an aerated floor system that can produce mature compost in about 6 weeks, though the process meets Australian standards requiring 5 turns with specific temperature requirements.

 Dairy Co-op and Composting Success